Sagnac/Zernike.jl/README.md

 ## Single-Index Ordering Schemes

-This package uses the the ANSI Z80.28-2004 standard ordering scheme where applicable, but provides several functions for converting from two other ordering methods, namely `Noll` and `Fringe`.
-The following functions are available:
+This package uses the ANSI Z80.28-2004 standard sequential ordering scheme where applicable, but provides several functions for converting from two other ordering methods, namely `Noll` and `Fringe`.
+The following methods are available:

 * `noll_to_j(noll::Int)`: converts Noll indices to ANSI standard indices;
 * `standardize!(noll::Vector)`: re-orders a Noll specified Zernike expansion coefficient vector according to the ANSI standard; this requires a full ordered vector up to n_max;
 * `fringe_to_j(fringe::Int)`: converts Fringe indices to ANSI standard indices; only indices 1:37 are valid;
-* `standardize(fringe::Vector)`: formats a Fringe specified Zernike expansion coefficient vector according to the ANSI standard.
+* `standardize(fringe::Vector)`: formats a Fringe specified Zernike expansion coefficient vector according to the ANSI standard;
+* `standardize(v_sub::Vector, orders::Vector{Tuple{Int, Int}})`: pads a subset Zernike expansion coefficient vector to the full standard length up to `n_max` (`1:j_max+1`).

-The last function expects unnormalized coefficients; the input coefficients will be re-ordered and normalized in line with the orthonormal standard.
+The `standardize` fringe method expects unnormalized coefficients; the input coefficients will be re-ordered and normalized in line with the orthonormal standard.
 As Fringe is a 37 polynomial subset of the full set of Zernike polynomials any coefficients in the standard order missing a counterpart in the input vector will be set to zero.

+For the `standardize` subset method the tuples in `orders` must be of the form `(m, n)` associated with the respective coefficients at each index in `v_sub`.

 ## Additional Notes

-* The output types for the 3 main functions can also be accessed by indexing them and regular destructuring in addition to property destructuring and getting the fields directly.
+* The values contained within the output types can also be accessed through numerical indexing and regular destructuring in addition to property destructuring and getting the fields directly.

 * The Zernike polynomials are currently only valid up to degree ~812 at which point the maximum coefficient approaches the maximum for double-precision floating-point numbers (~1e308).